-Finally, the update highlights that emissions from electricity generation need to fall from low carbon to zero carbon by the end of the decade.
+Finally, the Update to the Climate Change Plan highlights that emissions from electricity generation need to continue to fall, with the sector moving from low carbon to zero carbon by the end of the decade.
 This will mean continuing to grow renewable generation throughout the 2020s at all levels, from large-scale offshore wind to rooftop solar.
 The distribution networks will continue to play an important role in ensuring that Scotland's renewable generation capacity grows by between 11 and 16 GW by 2032.
+More recently our draft Onshore Wind Policy Statement reiterates the importance of this technology in delivering net zero.
+It seeks views on how to tackle the barriers to deployment, and how to secure maximum economic benefit from these developments.

 Today the SPD network connects around 2 million households across central and southern Scotland along with 15% of Scotland's total renewable generation capacity.
 This electricity and wider energy system that the SPD network serves will need to change dramatically over the coming years; the Leading the Way and Consumer Transformation scenarios indicate the scale and the pace of this change.
-The Scottish Government believes that everyone across Scotland has the right to secure, affordable and increasingly low carbon energy.
-Electricity distribution networks have a central role to play in realising these ambitions.